United We Fight, United We Win

 Data rates may apply.

 The Emergency Food and Shelter Program began in 1983 with a $50 million federal appropriation.
-The program was created by Congress to help meet the needs of hungry and homeless people throughout the United States and its territories by allocating federal funds for the provision of food and shelter.
+The program was created by Congress to help meet the needs of hungry and unhoused people throughout the United States and its territories by allocating federal funds for the provision of food and shelter.
 In 2017, United Way of Portage County distributed $77,000 to local programs to help with food, shelter and utility assistance.
 Click the link to see how this program operates in Portage County through the work of United Way.